 WordPress Automatic Updates: Friend or Foe?

 WordPress and several common plugins provide an option to allow “automatic updates”.
 For those of us who are not diligent about checking in on our small blog environment or a simple info page, this feature can be fantastic.
-The server will download and install the latest and greatest WordPress installation with 0 downtime to your website!
+The server will download and install the latest and greatest WordPress installation with 0 downtimes to your website!
 Why wouldn’t everyone use this?
 Because fire and doom, that’s why.

-Keeping plugins and WordPress itself up to date is extremely important but an auto update can break your whole environment IF you are using a Theme and/or plugins not created by WordPress.
+Keeping plugins and WordPress itself up to date is extremely important but an auto-update can break your whole environment IF you are using a Theme and/or plugins not created by WordPress.
 For those of us with custom environments, it is better to keep an eye out for “New WordPress Updates Available” emails or to check your environment on a bi-weekly basis and update manually as needed.
 Make sure to create a backup or inform your hosting provider of this planned update to ensure a backup is available if things go south.

 Here are the steps I will cover for manual updates:

 - Disable Plugins

 - Update WordPress